Life Events: Financial Distress

 Key Takeaways:

-• Tax Debt Solutions: Explore IRS options like installment agreements or offers in compromise if you’re unable to pay your tax debt in full.
+• Tax Debt Solutions: Explore IRS options like installment agreements, temporary collection delays, or offers in compromise if you’re unable to pay your tax debt in full.

 • Insolvency and Cancellation of Debt: Understand how insolvency can affect the taxation of canceled debt and potentially exclude some canceled debts from income.